PaulWuhu/mastermind/README.md

 - [Code Structure](#Code-Structure)
 - [API Endpoint](#API-Endpoint)
 - [Further Improvement](#Further-Improvement)
+s

 # Project description
 This is a game where a player tries to guess the number combinations.
+A player must guess the right number combinations within 10 attempts, and within 300 seconds to win the game.
 At the end of each attempt to guess the 4 number combinations, the computer will provide feedback whether the player had guess a number correctly, or/and a number and digit correctly.
-A player must guess the right number combinations within 10 attempts, and within 300 seconds to win the game.
 Player can sign up, log in, and have their score recorded.
 Player have the ability to check all users' scores, and play without signing up.

 # Running the Project
  * Clone/pull the Project